-Mr. Doyle's annual salary was increased by the Compensation Committee from \$975,000 to \$1,025,000 on March 1, 2016.
-Additionally, Mr. Doyle's employment agreement effective March 1, 2015 provides that Mr. Doyle be eligible for an annual performance incentive that is targeted at 200% of his annual base salary upon the achievement of the annual performance target, the actual amount of which being based on the Company's achievement of such performance targets under the AIP.
-The employment agreement also granted him an annual allotment of 45 hours of personal use of the Company's corporate aircraft during the term of the agreement at no charge to him to address bona fide business-oriented security concerns.
+Mr. Doyle's annual base salary of \$1,025,000, effective since March 1, 2016, was unchanged by the Compensation Committee for the 2017 fiscal year.
+Mr. Doyle entered into an employment agreement in March 2015 that grants him an annual allotment of 45 hours of personal use of the Company's corporate aircraft during the term of the agreement at no charge to him to address bona fide business-oriented security concerns.
 For any personal use over the allotted 45 hours per year, the Company has a time-sharing agreement with Mr. Doyle that requires him to reimburse the Company for such personal use of the Company's corporate aircraft pursuant to a statutory formula.
+The employment agreement also provides that Mr. Doyle will be eligible for an annual performance incentive that is targeted at 200% of his annual base salary, the actual amount of which is based on the Company's achievement of applicable performance targets under the AIP.